mad2342/LittleThings/README.md

 - Disable all additional tutorial slides in "Three years later" and the ones for Urban Warfare (Raven introduction)
 - The cost for MechParts in Shops is now calculated depending on corresponding difficulty setting
     - Adjustable discount for MechParts to make them still worthwhile
+- Respect "Heatsinks" in ChassisDefs
+    - Requires Tag "chassis_heatsinks" on ChassisDef

 ## Thanks
 * Mpstark